-States Respond to Proposed Regulation and Legislation for Music Therapists
+States Respond to Legislation for Music Therapists

-Washington state rejected proposed regulations for music therapy, while Arizona and Indiana have all opposed legislation to certify and license music therapists in their state.
+The State of Washington rejected proposed regulations for music therapy, while Arizona and Indiana have all opposed legislation to certify and license music therapists in their state.
 Below is a summary of each state's response.